gfaster/METIS/translation.md

 # METIS C to Rust translation steps

+**NOTE**: I'm using this file to transcribe VIM macros, so there are a few non-printable characters

 I recommend recording a macro that yanks and executes a command from this document.